MerryThe'sChristmasCollection

 The largest one is 25,5 cm high, the smallest one 21 cm high, panels from 13cm up to 20cm wide.
 Some have little panels that can be removed, then used as an advent calendar.

-Above is part of a leaflet of the firm Friedrich Herold, Chamerau in Germany, in which amongst others two cardboard lanterns are offered.
+Below is part of a leaflet of the firm Friedrich Herold, Chamerau in Germany, in which amongst others two cardboard lanterns are offered.
 The firm is still operational today and they have not been able to date the leaflet, but do state it is before 1957 as since then the telephone numbers changed from 3 into 883.

 "Hansel and Gretel", four different sides, one panel opens, shown in Friedrich Herold's leaflet above, total height 23,8cm, each panel 13cm wide.